-Myth 1: Charging everything to earn credit card rewards costs nothing, as long as you pay the balance in full.
+Myth 1: Charging everything to earn credit card rewards costs nothing, as long as you pay the balance in full every month.

 Putting all of your purchases on a rewards credit card may seem like a simple way to maximize your cash back and rewards earning potential on the surface, and for good reason: Provided you pay the balance in full before interest rate charges accrue, you’re essentially earning something for every expense.
 But, there’s a commonly misunderstood caveat to making this strategy work to your benefit: Timing is everything.